Xilophinum/XCode/docs/slack-integration-guide.md

 ## Overview

-XCode provides **Slack App integration** using OAuth and the `chat.postMessage` API.
+FlowForge provides **Slack App integration** using OAuth and the `chat.postMessage` API.
 This modern approach allows you to:

 - Send notifications to any channel dynamically
 - Use rich Block Kit formatting